-You are one of the few chameleon actors, for every role you look different.
+You are one of the few chameleon actors.
+With every new role, you look different.
 Is that your idea?

-It’s hopefully not just a physical shift, it’s the whole beauty of being an actor, to experience all these lives and inhabit such varied circumstances.
+It’s hopefully not just a physical shift; it’s the whole beauty of being an actor, to experience all these lives and inhabit such varied circumstances.
 My curiosity has always been present.
-The dilemma is that when you’re good at something in a role, you’re often only given an opportunity to repeat that and if you don’t repeat that, you will be appreciated by some people, but I think you confuse the people that hire you.
-The decision making process is unfortunately far less about ability than viability and that’s why you see the same handful of actors playing the same kind of roles.
+The dilemma is that when you’re good at something in a role, you’re often only given an opportunity to repeat that, and if you don’t repeat that, you will be appreciated by some people, but I think you confuse the people that hire you.
+The decision-making process is unfortunately far less about ability than viability, and that’s why you see the same handful of actors playing the same kind of roles.
 They’ve performed those roles before, those have generated profits, so they’re a safe bet to hire again.
-In one sense I have achieved my dream of diversity, but I also confuse people in the process, I think.
-It shouldn’t be a factor, it should be an encouragement, but people go for the safe reliable choices.
-I like the challenge, I like “Predators”.
-When I did that film, there was a real misconception – there’s often a misconception, but that I accept because everybody has to assume something.
-But the idea was that all I wanted to do was a commercial film, I sold out to do this movie, it must have been a huge lucrative deal.
+In one sense, I have achieved my dream of diversity, but I also confuse people in the process, I think.
+It shouldn’t be a factor, it should be an encouragement, but people go for the safe, reliable choices.
+I like the challenge; I like “Predators” .
+When I did that film, there was a real misconception—there’s often a misconception, but that I accept because everybody has to assume something.
+But the idea was that all I wanted to do was a commercial film—I sold out to do this movie; it must have been a huge lucrative deal.
 It was a true battle for me to convince the studio that the same actor who could portray Szpilman in “The Pianist” can also step in the shoes of Schwarzenegger and play a mercenary in a genre alien violent movie and do it with some integrity.
 It was a huge challenge, and I succeeded.
-It meant a lot of me, because it is also a genre that I enjoy and I like overcoming the obstacles, that’s part of the battle in the first place.
+It meant a lot to me because it is also a genre that I enjoy.
+I like overcoming the obstacles.
+That’s part of the battle in the first place.

-Of course it opened doors – most doors.
+Of course, it opened doors—most doors.
 I have not seen a movie of the caliber of “The Pianist” since then.
 I am sure there are some amazing films that come out, but there have not been that enormous films out that have that level of immersion available to an actor, that kind of guidance from a master filmmaker [Roman Polanski], and that I am right for.
 So it is very difficult to find a comparable follow-up, so to speak.
-I haven’t created it and so I am reliant upon material that has been created.
+I haven’t created it, and so I am reliant upon material that has been created.
 Some actors you see have waited in hopes of finding that perfect role again.
-In the interim they have been surpassed and have lost their relevance within that market, and that’s unfortunate.
-It’s an incredible competitive and simultaneously creatively limited space to exist as an artist and exist within the full capacity of what you can offer.
-So then you have to experiment and that’s what I have done.
-I have tried to take risks, I have tried to make choices that are not motivated by career trajectory or box-office results, but because of what inspires me.
-“Detachment” is a prime example of a film that clearly has no commercial endeavor, but has the impact that affects me to the core and will hopefully offer something inspirational to an audience that I feel is often overlooked – and the intelligence of the audience is often undermined.
+In the interim, they have been surpassed and have lost their relevance within that market, and that’s unfortunate.
+It’s an incredibly competitive and simultaneously creatively limited space to exist as an artist and exist within the full capacity of what you can offer.
+So then you have to experiment, and that’s what I have done.
+I have tried to take risks; I have tried to make choices that are not motivated by career trajectory or box office results, but because of what inspires me.
+“Detachment” is a prime example of a film that clearly has no commercial endeavor, but has the impact that affects me to the core and will hopefully offer something inspirational to an audience that I feel is often overlooked—and the intelligence of the audience is often undermined.

 Film Festival Oostende, Ostende (Belgium)